Easter is nearly here again, and we know it means a chocolate blow-out for the kids, and maybe for us too.

-We know every child wants chocolate for breakfast but a filling up with a healthy breakfast will help you and them over induldging later :) Try make delicious bunny shapped pancakes and fruit salad instead.
+We know every child wants chocolate for breakfast but a filling up with a healthy breakfast will help you and them overindulging later :) Try making delicious bunny-shaped pancakes and fruit salad instead.
 Plus the longer you wait, the more chores you can get them to do first!

-It's a long weekend so no better time to plan fun activities with friends and family.
-Take a new walking trail, play some backyard cricket, head to the beach (if it's not too cold) or just get out of the house and explore somewhere new.
+It's a long weekend so no better time to plan fun energy-burning activities & go for a scoot to get some fresh air.
+Take a new walking trail, play some backyard cricket or just get out of the house and explore your local neighbourhood.

-There are so many fun easter crafts to do!
-Egg painting, pupets, colouring in, baking...
-Check out our pinterest board for inspiration :)
+There are so many fun Easter crafts to do!
+Egg painting, puppets, colouring-in, baking...
+Check out our Pinterest board for inspiration :)

-Rather than over loading on Easter eggs that should last a few months into a few days, try give them other small gifts.
-Heading into winter its a great time for a new set of pjs, a dvd, slippers or a book.
+Rather than overloading on Easter eggs that should last a few months into a few days, try to give them other small gifts.
+Heading into winter its a great time for a new set of PJs, a DVD, slippers or a book.
 Or maybe something more active... like a scooter!? ;)